Book cover

 }

-First, notice that it’s not simple to write a test for BMIServlet, as it depends on other types from Java’s Servlet package.
-For example, it is not straightforward to instantiate a BMIServlet object and then call doGet.
-If we take this approach, we would also need to create HttpServletRequest and HttpServletResponse objects to pass as parameters to doGet.
-However, these types might rely on other types, and so on.
+Note that writing a test for BMIServlet is challenging, as it depends on other types from Java’s Servlet package.
+For example, instantiating a BMIServlet object and then calling doGet is not straightforward.
+If we were to take this approach, we would also need to create HttpServletRequest and HttpServletResponse objects to pass as parameters to doGet.
+However, these types may rely on other types, creating a dependency chain.
 In summary, the testability of BMIServlet is low.

-An alternative to testing this class is to extract the domain logic to a separate class, as shown in the next code.
-This makes it easier to test the new domain class, called BMIModel, as it does not depend on Servlet-related types.
-For example, it is now straightforward to create a BMIModel object.
-However, after this refactoring we won’t be testing the complete code.
-But, it is better to test the domain part of the program than to leave its entire code uncovered by tests.
+One solution to testing this class is to extract the domain logic into a separate class, as shown in the next code snippet.
+This approach enhances the testability of the new domain class, called BMIModel, as it does not depend on Servlet-related types.
+Consequently, creating a BMIModel object becomes straightforward.
+However, after this refactoring, we will not be testing the complete code.
+Nonetheless, testing the domain part of the program is preferable to leaving its entire code uncovered by tests.

 class BMIModel {